pescarolo27/What_Makes_a_Good_Book_Py/README.md

 > Ultimately, the model produced yielded an accuracy score of about 70.3%.

 Following the modeling process, the feature variables were analyzed to determine which were the most important in terms of predicting whether books were deemed popular or not.
 Of them, the book **price** was by far the most important.
-Five other variables also had a relatively notable importance:
+Five other variables (listed below) also had a relatively notable importance.
 - The number of positive words in a reader's full review.
 - The number of total reviews published of a book.
 - The percentage of reviews deemed helpful of a book.